alainno/bootstrap/README.md

 $ npm install
 ```

-When completed, you'll be able to run the various make commands provided:
+When completed, you'll be able to run the various make commands provided 1:

 #### build - `make`
 Runs the recess compiler to rebuild the `/less` files and compiles the docs.
 Requires recess and uglify-js.